Why You Should Want to Work with a Food Allergy Blogger:

 Having worked at a global corporation, and helping with large scale PR and social media campaigns, Megan is a creative thinker that will help meet your brand and marketing goals.

-When she’s not cooking, or wrangling her two kids, Megan also donates her free time to a local non-profit group that brings awareness and support to local food allergy sufferers.
-She handles their PR, marketing, social media and email campaigns.
+When she’s not cooking, or wrangling her four kids, Megan has donated her free time to a local non-profit group that brings awareness and support to local food allergy sufferers.
+She handled their PR, marketing, social media and email campaigns.

-Megan also appears on local Salt Lake City stations at least once a month to do a cooking segment and educate others on how to eat allergy-friendly meals.
+Megan also appears on local Salt Lake City stations to do a cooking segment and educate others on how to eat allergy-friendly meals.

-Megan is happy to review products, travel, restaurant critique, participate in giveaways and recipe develop.
+Megan is happy to review products, travel, do cooking demonstrations, speak, restaurant critique, participate in giveaways and recipe develop.
 All reviews require compensation.
-Flexible and easy to work with, email her to figure out how she can work with you to accomplish your goals: firstname.lastname@example.org.
+Flexible and easy to work with, email her to figure out how she can work with you to accomplish your goals: email@example.com.